-Beyond Bias Training (BBT), Race Reflections’ FLAGSHIP is soon be available for online completion!
+Beyond Bias Training (BBT), Race Reflections’ flagship course, will soon be available for online completion!

-Unconscious Bias training (UBT) as the default or preferred method to combat or reduce discrimination and prejudice in the workplace and other institutional settings, is continuing to attract significant criticisms and pushback on methodological, political and ethical grounds.
+Unconscious Bias training (UBT) is the default or preferred method to combat or reduce discrimination and prejudice in the workplace and other institutional settings.
+However, it continues to attract significant criticisms and pushback on methodological, political and ethical grounds.
 In our opinion, those criticisms are warranted.
 Valid.
 And require thorough reflection.
-Tackling the reproduction of racism, discrimination and exclusion at micro-levels within organisations is ABSOLUTELY necessary and although all unconscious bias training courses are certainly not created equal… racism occurs at ALL levels of organisational functioning and processes, including at meso and macro levels (e.g. groups dynamics, institutional policies and procedures, organisational culture).
-Thus…let’s be clear that;
+Tackling the reproduction of racism, discrimination and exclusion at micro-levels within organisations is absolutely necessary and although all unconscious bias training courses are certainly not created equal, racism occurs at all levels of organisational functioning and processes, including at meso and macro levels (e.g. groups dynamics, institutional policies and procedures, organisational culture).
+So, let’s be clear that:

-*Exclusively or primarily focusing on unconscious bias to tackle racial (& other) inequality is a losing battle…
+*Exclusively or primarily focusing on unconscious bias to tackle racial (and other) inequality is a losing battle.

-*Exclusively or primarily focusing on unconscious bias to tackle racial (& other) inequality thus amounts to structural racism (and sexism, and ableism…)
+*Exclusively or primarily focusing on unconscious bias to tackle racial (and other) inequality thus amounts to structural racism (and sexism, and ableism, etc.)

-*Organisations serious about tackling inequality, injustice and discrimination must take a much closer look at the macro context, its relationship to meso and micro processes to take effective action to reduce structural violence and inequality
+*To take effective action to reduce structural violence and inequality, organisations serious about tackling inequality, injustice and discrimination must take a much closer look at the macro context, and its relationship to meso and micro processes.

 BEYONG BIAS CONTENTS

 *Structural and institutional racism